Canaima (operating system): Features

 The Free Software Foundation (FSF) states that Canaima GNU/Linux is not 100% free software.
-This is because some of its components are nonfree software, in particular some firmware needed for graphic cards, sound cards, printers, etc. Canaima creators opted to include these nonfree drivers in order to support as many computers being used by the Venezuelan government as possible, and to facilitate the migration from a closed source operating system to an open-source one (although including nonfree software).
-It is expected that Canaima, in its upcoming releases, offers an option in the installation process for nonfree drivers to be optional, being able to install a 100% free software image of the distribution if the user choose to.
+This is because some of its components are non-free software, in particular some firmware that may be needed for some graphic cards, sound cards, printers, etc. Canaima creators opted to include these non-free drivers in order to support as many computers being used by the Venezuelan government as possible, and to facilitate the migration from a closed source operating system to an open-source one (although including non-free software).
+It is expected that Canaima, in its upcoming releases, offers an option in the installation process for non-free drivers to be optional, being able to install a 100% free software image of the distribution if the user choose to.

-Included Software
+Included software

 Canaima includes applications for training, development and system configuration.
 The Graphical User Interface (GUI) and desktop environment by default is GNOME.
 There are other desktop environments and GUIs maintained by the community for the system, like KDE Plasma and Xfce.

 Productivity: The office software suite LibreOffice, with word processor, spreadsheet, presentation program, it includes other more specific programs like project management software Planner and a HTML editor.

 Internet: Includes the Cunaguaro browser, a web browser based on Iceweasel and adapted especially for Canaima 3.0 and onwards.
 Canaima Curiara, is a light web browser based on Cunaguaro, developed in python-webkit for specific applications on the distribution.

 Graphics: Includes GIMP, Inkscape, desktop publishing software Scribus and gLabels labels designer.

 The full list of included software can be found at here.